SMART Recovery: Support Groups for Addiction Help

 What Do SMART Recovery Meetings Entail?

-The meetings are serious but often fun, and they focus on the present and future rather than discussing past circumstances.1 The meeting discussions focus on how you can apply SMART’s tools for change so that you can go on to lead a more productive and connected life.1 Near the end of the meeting, a “hat” is passed for donations, which are encouraged but not required.
+The meetings are serious but often fun, and they focus on the present and future rather than discussing past circumstances.
+The meeting discussions focus on how you can apply SMART’s tools for change so that you can go on to lead a more productive and connected life.
+Near the end of the meeting, a hat is typically passed around for donations, which are encouraged but not required.

 How to Find SMART Recovery Meetings

 SMART Recovery meetings are held all over the world.
-Currently, over 3,000 in-person meetings are available and over 50 online meetings.1 Their website has a search function where you can look up locations for in-person meetings as well as online groups.
+Currently, more than 3,000 in-person meetings and more than 50 online meetings are available.
+Their website has a search function where you can look up locations for in-person meetings as well as online groups.

 [cta]

 You may find it difficult to attend an in-person meeting for a variety of reasons.
-You might live in a rural area, or you may not have transportation to drive to in-person meetings.
-If you are a parent, it can be difficult to find childcare in order to leave the house.
-Or you may have an inflexible schedule and can’t find a meeting that suits your schedule needs.
+You might live in a rural area, or you may not have transportation to drive to a nearby meeting location.
+If you are a parent, it can be difficult to find childcare so you can leave the house.
+You may also have an inflexible schedule and can’t find a meeting time that suits your needs.

-The virtual option offers more accessibility for you to attend a SMART online meeting regularly.
+The virtual option offers more accessibility for you to regularly attend a SMART Recovery online meeting.
 You can visit the same SMART Recovery site mentioned above to find meeting times.
 There is also an online 24/7 chat forum available.
 The group options offer times for your friends and family to join various meetings as well.

-How is SMART Recovery Different Than 12-Step Programs?
+How Is SMART Recovery Different From 12-Step Programs?

-Several 12-step programs like Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) also offer group support for those recovering from addiction.
-As referenced in their group names, AA is for people recovering from alcohol addiction, specifically, while NA is for those recovering from a narcotics addiction.
-SMART Recovery groups offer support for a range of problematic behaviors, including alcohol misuse, substance misuse, and other addictive behaviors (i.e., gambling, pornography).2
+Several 12-step programs like AA and NA also offer group support for those recovering from addiction.
+As referenced in their group names, AA is for people recovering from alcohol addiction, while NA is for those recovering from a narcotics addiction.
+SMART Recovery groups offer support for a range of problematic behaviors, including alcohol misuse, substance misuse, and other addictive behaviors (i.e., gambling, pornography).

-Twelve-step programs have a foundation in spirituality, with several of the steps in recovery involving a “higher power” and connection to spirituality.
+Most twelve-step programs have a foundation in spirituality, with several of the steps in recovery involving a “higher power” and connection to spirituality.
 SMART Recovery is different in that it claims a scientific foundation, not a spiritual one.
-It also teaches increasing self-reliance rather than powerlessness.1 A few other differences between these two approaches include:1
+It also teaches increasing self-reliance rather than powerlessness.
+A few other differences between these two approaches include:

-• SMART Recovery encourages attendance for months to years, but probably not a lifetime like 12-step programs.
+• SMART Recovery encourages attendance for months to years, but not always a lifetime like 12-step programs.

 • There are no sponsors in SMART Recovery as there are in the 12-step approach.